Zorrrow/1254551-sedona-27/README.md

  ```

 ## Usage
 To deploy the smart contract, it first needs to be set to the correct OWNER, which is a byte array of your hex script hash.
-Having done so, the script can be compiled with pip neo
+Having done so, the script can be compiled with pip neo-boa and deployed with the neo-python container.

+Having Docker installed, you could do it like this:

+``